We take a look at the some of the most recognisable film scores of all time

 As well as huge successes through their live performances, the signature 'JTQ sound' lent itself perfectly to movie soundtracks, both real and imagined.

-We visited James to talk all things funk - particularly about his latest project for Audio Network, Soundtrack From Electric Black as well as an exciting up-coming performance at the prestigious London Jazz Festival.
+We visited James to talk all things funk - particularly about his latest project for Audio Network, Soundtrack From Electric Black as well as an exciting up-coming performance at the prestigious EFG London Jazz Festival.

 Watch the video now: